dronefly-garden/dronefly/README.md

 # quaggagriff
-Half zebra, half gryphon, Quaggagriff is Discord Cog repo for naturalists.
+Half zebra, half gryphon, Quaggagriff is a Discord Cog repo for naturalists.

 ## Cogs: